notyiming/work-placement/topics/description_of_duties.rst

     I also do spend some time debugging and fixing bugs from the tickets I got assigned to.
     Some of the tickets are raised by us developers internally, while some others are raised by our clients from other teams.
-I also help out my team debug together at times via pair programming, I believe two pairs of eyes normally discover the bugs twice as fast.
+I also help out my team debugging together at times via pair programming, I believe two pairs of eyes normally discover the bugs twice as fast.

 #.
 Setting up and the maintenance of our project documentation via Sphinx